 Rape and Domestic Violence: The law criminalizes rape, including spousal rape, with a maximum penalty of life imprisonment.
-Domestic violence is a crime under the law, with a maximum penalty of three years in prison and a fine of SBD 30,000 ($3,863).
-In May the government officially launched a National Policy to Eliminate Violence against Women and Girls, 2016-2020.
-Aims of the policy include strengthening the referral network for survivors of domestic violence in rural areas and better coordination among all stakeholders for public awareness about domestic violence.
+Domestic violence is a crime, with a maximum penalty of three years in prison and a fine of SBD 30,000 ($3,630).

 Violence against women, including rape and domestic abuse, remained a serious problem but was underreported.
-Among the reasons cited for failure to report abuse were pressure from male relatives, fear of reprisals, feelings of shame, and cultural taboos on discussion of such matters.
+Among the reasons cited for failure to report abuse were pressure from male relatives, fear of reprisals, feelings of shame, and cultural taboos on discussing such matters.

-A 2011 World Health Organization report revealed that more than half of the women in the country had experienced sexual violence by an intimate partner and 64 percent of women between the ages of 15 and 49 regularly experienced violence in the home.
+A 2011 World Health Organization report revealed more than half of the women in the country had experienced sexual violence by an intimate partner and that 64 percent of women age 15 to 49 years regularly experienced violence in the home.

-Other Harmful Traditional Practices: Customary bride-price payments continued to increase and contributed to the perception of male ownership of women.
+Other Harmful Traditional Practices: The incidence of customary bride-price payments continued to increase and contributed to the perception of male ownership of women.

 Sexual Harassment: Sexual harassment is not illegal and was a widespread problem.

 Discrimination: While the law accords women equal legal rights, including the right to own property, most women were limited to customary family roles that prevented them from taking more active roles in economic and political life.
-No laws mandate equal pay for equal work (see section 7.d.).
+No laws mandate equal pay for work of equal value (see section 7.d.).
+The government did not provide sufficient resources to enforce equal rights laws effectively.

 Birth Registration: Children acquire citizenship through their parents.
 The laws do not allow dual citizenship for adults, and persons who acquire dual citizenship at birth must decide by age 18 years which citizenship to retain.
-The creation of an electronic registration system in 2015 helped bridge infrastructure that delayed the registration of births.
-Delays did not result in denial of public services to children.
+Registration delays did not result in denial of public services to children.

 Education: Education was neither free nor compulsory.
-The government continued to implement the Free Fee Basic Education (FFBE) Policy, which covers the operational costs for children to attend school but allows school management to request additional contributions from families such as cash, labor, and school fundraising.
-The FFBE Policy is intended to increase educational access by subsidizing school fees for grades one through nine, but this rarely covers all costs for schools.
-Additional school fees and other costs prevented some children from attending school.
-According to 2013 data from the Asian Development Bank (ADB), 75 percent of boys who entered primary school reached the last grade, whereas only 69 percent of girls did.
-According to the ADB, gender imbalance in education improved from earlier years.
+The government continued to implement its Free Fee Basic Education Policy, which covers the operational costs for children to attend school but allows school management to request additional contributions from families in the form of cash, labor, or school fundraising.
+The policy is intended to increase educational access by subsidizing school fees for students age six to 15 years in grades one through nine, but it rarely covered all costs.
+The additional school fees and other costs or required contributions prevented some children from attending school.
+According to 2013 data from the Asian Development Bank, 75 percent of boys who entered primary school reached the final grade, whereas only 69 percent of girls did.
+According to the bank, gender imbalance in education decreased from earlier years.

 Child Abuse: The law grants children the same general rights and protections as adults, with some exceptions.
-Parliament passed the Child and Family Welfare Act in February.
-The law mandates the social welfare division to coordinate child protection services and authorizes the courts to issue protection orders in cases of serious child abuse or neglect.
+The law mandates the Social Welfare Division of the Ministry of Health and Medical Services to coordinate child protection services and authorizes the courts to issue protection orders in cases of serious child abuse or neglect.
 Laws do not specifically prohibit the use of children in illicit activities such as drug trafficking.

 The government did not provide sufficient resources to enforce laws designed to protect children from sexual abuse, child labor, and neglect (see section 7.c.).
 The law criminalizes domestic violence including violence against children, but lacked public awareness and enforcement.
 Child sexual and physical abuse remained significant problems.
 Nonetheless, the traditional extended-family system generally respected and protected children in accordance with a family’s financial resources and access to services.

-Early and Forced Marriage: Both boys and girls may legally marry at 15, and the law permits marriage at 14 with parental and village consent.
+Early and Forced Marriage: Both boys and girls may legally marry at age 15 years, and the law permits marriage at age 14 with parental and village consent.
 Marriage at such young ages was not common.

-Sexual Exploitation of Children: The minimum age for consensual sex is 15.
-The maximum penalty for sexual relations with a girl younger than 13 is life imprisonment, and for sexual relations with a girl between the ages of 13 and 15, the penalty is five years’ imprisonment.
-Consent is not a permissible defense under these provisions; however, in the latter case, reasonable belief the victim was 15 or older is a permissible defense.
-Selling or hiring minors younger than 15 and girls younger than 18 for prostitution is punishable as a criminal offense.
-Prostitution laws do not cover boys between the ages of 15 and 18 and therefore leaves them without legal protection.
-These laws are enforced when reported; there were no reported cases this year.
+Sexual Exploitation of Children: The minimum age for consensual sex is age 15 years.
+The maximum penalty for sexual relations with a girl younger than age 13 is life imprisonment, and for sexual relations with a girl age 13 to 15, the penalty is five years’ imprisonment.
+Consent is not a permissible defense under these provisions; however, in the latter case, reasonable belief the victim was age 15 years or older is a permissible defense.
+Selling or hiring minors younger than age 15 and girls younger than age 18 for prostitution is punishable as a criminal offense.
+Prostitution laws do not cover boys age 15 to 18 and therefore leaves them without legal protection.
+There were reports of workers in logging camps sexually exploiting girls as young as age 12, but in most cases, official charges were not filed.

 The Jewish community was very small, and there were no reports of anti-Semitic acts.